Four-manifolds, geometries and knots: The -cobordism structure set

 \end{theorem}

-In the orientable case the signature homomorphism from $L_4(\pi)$ to $Z$ is a left inverse for $I_0:Z\to L_4(\pi)$, but in general $I_0$ is not injective.
+In the orientable case the signature homomorphism from $L_4(\pi)$ to $\mathbb{Z}$ is a left inverse for $I_0:\mathbb{Z}\to L_4(\pi)$, but in general $I_0$ is not injective.
 This formula can be made somewhat more explicit as follows.
-Let $KS(M)\in H^4(M;\mathbb{F}_2)$ be the Kirby-Siebenmann obstruction to lifting the TOP normal fibration of $M$ to a vector bundle.
-If $M$ is orientable and $(f,b):N\to M$ is a degree 1 normal map with classifying map $\hat f$ then